WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsubsection{In-situ Measurement}

-LST and air temperature (\textit{T\textsubscript{a}}) are fundamentally distinct physical quantities.
-However, under clear-sky and daytime conditions, they exhibit strong radiative coupling due to energy exchanges between the land surface and the atmosphere.
-This often leads to coherent spatial and temporal patterns, even though their absolute values may differ.
-Accordingly, a high correlation between the fused 10 m LST and ground-based \(T_a\) is a meaningful indicator of the physical realism and internal consistency of the predicted LST.
-To quantify this relationship, we employed two correlation metrics: the Pearson correlation coefficient (PCC) and the Spearman rank correlation coefficient (SRCC).
-PCC quantifies the strength and direction of a linear relationship between two continuous variables~\cite{cohen2009pearson}.
-Its value ranges from \(-1\) to \(1\), where \(1\) denotes a perfect positive linear correlation, \(-1\) denotes a perfect negative linear correlation, and \(0\) indicates no linear dependence.
-Given two variables \( a \) and \( b \), PCC is defined as shown in Equation~\ref{eq:pcc}, where \( \mathrm{cov}(a, b) \) denotes the covariance between \( a \) and \( b \), and \( \sigma_a \), \( \sigma_b \) are their standard deviations.
+LST and near-surface air temperature (\textit{T\textsubscript{a}}) are fundamentally distinct physical quantities and are not directly comparable in a quantitative sense.
+However, under clear-sky and daytime conditions, they exhibit strong radiative coupling due to energy exchanges between the land surface and the atmosphere, which often leads to coherent spatial and temporal patterns.
+Accordingly, while the absolute values of fused 10 m LST and \(T_a\) may differ, their monotonic behavior is typically consistent within specific seasons~\cite{naserikia2023land}.
+In our study, we focus on the period from 01 April to 01 June 2025, which corresponds to a single season, thus allowing this assumption to be reasonably validated.
+Therefore, a high correlation between fused LST and \(T_a\) serves as a meaningful indicator of the physical realism and internal consistency of the predicted LST.
+We used the Pearson correlation coefficient (PCC) and Spearman rank correlation coefficient (SRCC) to quantify this relationship.
+PCC measures the strength and direction of a linear relationship between two continuous variables~\cite{cohen2009pearson}, whereas SRCC quantifies the strength and direction of a monotonic relationship~\cite{zar2014spearman}, making it suitable for non-linear monotonic associations.
+Both metrics range from \(-1\) to \(1\), with values near either extreme indicating strong linear or monotonic relationships, respectively.
+Given two variables $a$ and $b$ with ranks $R(u)$ and $R(v)$, the two metrics are defined in Equation~\ref{eq:correlation}.

-SRCC measures the strength and direction of a monotonic relationship between two variables~\cite{zar2014spearman}.
-Unlike PCC, it operates on rank-transformed values rather than raw measurements, where each value is replaced by its position in the sorted list.
-This makes SRCC well-suited for ordinal or non-linear monotonic relationships.
-Given two variables \( u \) and \( v \), with ranks \( R(u) \) and \( R(v) \), SRCC \(\rho\) is defined in Equation~\ref{eq:SCC}.